 It is also possible to drive the ADCs in either differential or single-ended modes.
-If the single-ended mode is chosen it is possible using software control to multiplex between two singleended inputs connected to the positive and negative input pins.
+If the single-ended mode is chosen it is possible, using software control, to multiplex between two singleended inputs connected to the positive and negative input pins.

-The primary concerns in interfacing to the ADC are firstly to provide adequate anti-alias filtering and to ensure that the signal source will drive the switched-capacitor input of the ADC correctly.
-The sigma-delta design of the ADC and its over sampling characteristics simplify the antialias requirements but it must be remembered that the single pole RC filter is primarily intended to eliminate aliasing of frequencies above the Nyquist frequency of the sigma-delta modulator's sampling rate (typically 2.048 MHz).
+The primary concerns in interfacing to the ADC are firstly to provide adequate antialias filtering and to ensure that the signal source will drive the switched-capacitor input of the ADC correctly.
+The sigma-delta design of the ADC and its oversampling characteristics simplify the antialias requirements but it must be remembered that the single pole RC filter is primarily intended to eliminate aliasing of frequencies above the Nyquist frequency of the sigma-delta modulator's sampling rate (typically 2.048 MHz).
 It may still require a more specific digital filter implementation in the DSP to provide the final signal frequency response characteristics.
-It is recommended that for optimum performance that the capacitors used for the antialiasing filter be of high quality dielectric (NPO).
+It is recommended that for optimum performance the capacitors used for the antialiasing filter be of high quality dielectric (NPO).
 The second issue mentioned above is interfacing the signal source to the ADC's switched capacitor input load.
-The SC input presents a complex dynamic load to a signal source, therefore, it is important to understand that the slew rate characteristic is an important consideration when choosing external buffers for use with the AD73322.
-The internal inverting op amps on the AD73322 are specifically designed to interface to the ADC's SC input stage.
+The SC input presents a complex dynamic load to a signal source, therefore, it is important to understand that the slew rate characteristic is an important consideration when choosing external buffers for use with the AD73311L.
+The internal inverting op amps on the AD73311L are specifically designed to interface to the ADC's SC input stage.

-The AD73322's on-chip 38 dB preamplifier can be enabled when there is not enough gain in the input circuit; the preamplifier is configured by bits IGS0-2 of CRD.
+The AD73311L's on-chip 38 dB preamplifier can be enabled when there is not enough gain in the input circuit; the preamplifier is configured by bits IGS0-2 of CRD.
 The total gain must be configured to ensure that a full-scale input signal produces a signal level at the input to the sigma-delta modulator of the ADC that does not exceed the maximum input range.
 The dc biasing of the analog input signal is accomplished with an on-chip voltage reference.
-If the input signal is not biased at the internal reference level (via REFOUT), then it must be ac-coupled with external coupling capacitors.
+If the input signal is not biased at the internal reference level (via REFOUT), it must be ac-coupled with external coupling capacitors.
 C{IN} should be 0.1 μ F or larger.
-The dc biasing of the input can then be accomplished using resistors to REFOUT as in Figures 31 and 32.
+The dc biasing of the input can then be accomplished using resistors to REFOUT as in Figures 27 through 29.

-Figure 29.
+Figure 26.
 Analog Input (DC-Coupled) Using External Amplifiers

-The AD73322's ADC inputs are biased about the internal reference level (REFCAP level), therefore it may be necessary to bias external signals to this level using the buffered REFOUT level as the reference.
-This is applicable in either dc- or accoupled configurations.
-In the case of dc coupling, the signal (biased to REFOUT) may be applied directly to the inputs (using amplifier bypass), as shown in Figure 28, or it may be conditioned in an external op amp where it can also be biased to the reference level using the buffered REFOUT signal as shown in Figure 29 or it is possible to connect inputs directly to the AD73322's input op amps as shown in Figure 30.
+The AD73311L's ADC inputs are biased about the internal reference level (REFCAP level), therefore it may be necessary to bias external signals to this level using the buffered REFOUT level as the reference.
+This is applicable in either dcor ac-coupled configurations.
+In the case of dc coupling, the signal (biased to REFOUT) may be applied directly to the inputs (using amplifier bypass), as shown in Figure 25, or it may be conditioned in an external op amp where it can also be biased to the reference level using the buffered REFOUT signal as shown in Figure 26.